michal-zygmunt/dsa/README.md

-# Data Structures and Algorithms
+# DSA - Data Structures and Algorithms

-Repository with data structures and algorithms implemented in C++.
+Educational project that aims to recreate selected data structures and algorithms from C++ Standard Template Library as a means to better understand STL internal logic, design choices, impact on performance and usability.

+It is desired to provide cross-platform, vendor-independent library with documentation, unit tests and code coverage reports.

-## Implemented Data Structures
+## Implemented Containers

+### Sequence containers
-- Forward List
+- \ref ForwardList
-- List
+- \ref List

+### Container Adaptors
-- Stack
+- \ref Stack
-- Queue
+- \ref Queue